Anoka-Hennepin to require masks for grades K-6

-The Anoka-Hennepin School District will require masks this school year for grades K-6.
+The Anoka-Hennepin School District will require masks this school year for grades K-6 regardless of vaccination status.

 The School Board amended the mask policy Aug.
 23 to require universal indoor masking for everyone in grades K-6, including teachers and support staff, according to the district website.
 This policy is effective only when weekly case rates in Anoka or Hennepin counties are greater than 15 per 10,000 residents, per the Minnesota Department of Health.